Hywel Davies (footballer)

-Hywel Davies (20 November 1902 — 16 August 1976) was a Welsh international footballer.
+Reverend Hywel Davies (20 November 1902 — 16 August 1976) was a Welsh international footballer.
 He was part of the Wales national football team, playing one match on 4 February 1928 against Ireland.

 At club level, he played two seasons for Wrexham from 1927 to 1929.
+Previously, he played for Corinthians and became an Oxford Blue in football.

+As well as a talented footballer, Davies was also a clergyman.
+Ordained in 1925 he was Curate of Wrexham until 1934 before becoming the Rectors of Brynford and later Denbigh.